ES-DOC/esdoc-questionnaire/README.md

 esdoc-questionnaire
 ===============

-Django project supporing the CIM Questionnaire for the esdoc eco-system.
+Django / AngularJS project supporing the CIM Questionnaire for the esdoc eco-system.

 ==================================================